2020 Honda Pilot vs. 2020 Subaru Ascent

-As you compare SUVs, the Honda Pilot is a top selection for many South Dakota, Iowa and Minnesota drivers, especially when you match up against the Subaru Ascent.
+As you compare SUVs, the Honda Pilot is a top selection for many South Dakota, Iowa, and Minnesota drivers, especially when you match up against the Subaru Ascent.
 One thing they both share is incredible 3rd row seating.

-Leading the way with impressive power, dynamic style and versatility, the Pilot takes your daily adventures up a notch thanks to available technology like:
+To begin, let’s start by looking at what’s new for the 2020 Honda Pilot.
+The Pilot will continue to offer car shoppers in Sioux Falls all the features and technology they’ve come to expect from Honda.
+Leading the way with impressive power, dynamic style, and interior versatility, the 2020 Pilot takes your daily adventures up a notch thanks to available technology like:

 The 2020 Honda Pilot is impressive no matter which trim level you choose.
-6 available trim lines allow for a great selection; LX, EX, EX-L, Touring, Elite, Black Edition.
+6 available trim lines allow for a great selection; LX, EX, EX-L, Touring, Elite, and Black Edition.

 Those shopping for a three-row SUV will want to be sure to check out all six of the available Pilot trims in 2020.
 The entry-level LX has many standard features that drivers are after.
 These features include a seven-speaker audio system, USB port, rearview camera, and a 5-inch display screen.
-The next trim up is know as the EX.
-With this model, the touchscreen is upgraded to 8 inches.
+The next trim level up is the EX.
+With this model, the touchscreen is upgraded to eight inches.
 This trim also adds tri-zone automatic climate control, Android Auto, Apple CarPlay, and heated front seats.

+The contents of this report are from reliable sources, but are not warranted or guaranteed in any way.
+You are advised to check with each manufacturer or its representatives as the final authority on its products.
 Starting with 2011 models, NHTSA has introduced tougher tests and rigorous new 5-Star Safety Ratings that provide more information about vehicle safety and crash avoidance technologies.
 Because of the more stringent tests, ratings for 2011 and newer vehicles should not be compared to ratings for 1990-2010 models.
 Overall vehicle score and frontal crash ratings should ONLY be compared to other vehicles of similar size and weight.
 For more information go to www.safercar.gov.